 Photo credit: Cat Gwynn

 Karen Joy Fowler is a novelist and writer of short fiction.
 Her work ranges from literary to science fiction, from contemporary to historical.
 We Are All Completely Beside Ourselves won the 2013 PEN/Faulkner Award, the California Book Award, and was shortlisted for the Man Booker in 2014.
-She has recently finished a seventh novel, expected out in 2022.
+Her novel Booth was published by G.P.
+Putnam’s Sons in 2022.
 She is currently sheltering at home in the beautiful city of Santa Cruz, California. www.karenjoyfowler.com

 Photo credit: Nathan Quintanilla

 Michael Jaime-Becerra is a writer from El Monte, California, a working-class suburb east of East Los Angeles.
 He is the author of This Time Tomorrow, a novel awarded an International Latino Book Award, and Every Night Is Ladies’ Night, a story collection that received the California Book Award for a First Work of Fiction.
 Recent essays of his have been featured in the Los Angeles Times, ZYZZYVA, and The Los Angeles Review of Books.